 Please read our Attendance and Punctuality Policy for more information.

 We use a number of incentives to encourage our pupils to attend school regularly.
-These include certificates for excellent attendance and the “Hunt the Bear” race.
+These include certificates for excellent attendance, Attendance Ted and the “Hunt the Bear” race.

-The pupils know that they will be rewarded with a certificate if their attendance remains at 100% and each week classes are moved along the Hunt the Bear track towards the finish, and their speed depends on the level of class attendance during the previous week.
+In KS2 each week, classes are moved along the Hunt the Bear track towards the finish, and their speed depends on the level of class attendance during the previous week.
 The goal is to be the first class to reach the finish line, where the bear is found!

 Holidays in term time will not be granted under any circumstances.
 We do not authorise holiday during term time due to the detrimental effect this has on that child’s learning and the disruption caused to the rest of the class.